 When Rashid was taken on the pad, the ball went out on the offside, and he was a bit slow to take off for the run.
 The fielder at cover was Ahmed Shehzad, a player who had been incredibly hopeless in the field in the first game.
 Shehzad had been mocked all tournament, and now he was racing in, picking up the ball and running out Rashid with a direct hit.
 So the bowling was better than it's normal high standard and the fielding had become full of athletic vigour: But what of the batting?

-The batting hadn't just been bad, it'd been unendingly awful.
+The batting hadn't just been bad, it had been unendingly awful.
 The one game they batted well, against South Africa, it was like watching a flight attendant try and land a 747 in a thunder storm.
 Most of their top order is out of form, too slow to start with, incapable of boundaries, averse to smart running, and when they play a big shot it's a mixture of bad life choices and terrible technique.

 Against England, they only had to chase 212, but last game they were 162 for 7.
 That was a knockout game, but not a final.
 That was against the only team as weak in overall form as they have been.
 A team that was shipping players in and playing them for almost every game.
 And most crucially, a team with three frontline bowlers, one handy bowler, and a bunch of part timers sticky-taped together.
 That wasn't against the best team over the last two years, with two proper fast bowling options, a golden armed allrounder and Adil Rashid who has taken over 60 wickets since the last World Cup.

 Forget all that, Pakistan smashed them, Ben Stokes - IPL's Player-of-the-Tournament and the destroyer of Australia - bowled 3.1 overs for 38.
-Fakhar Zaman has been mashing the ball in List A cricket for years.
+Fakhar Zaman has been smashing the ball in List A cricket for years.
 He wasn't the first choice opener, or the second, but from the moment he has come in he's made their top-order look superfly.
 You put him together with Babar Azam, and you have the sort of top order than looks positively un-Pakistani.
 Azhar Ali's dot balls don't bother you as much when Fakhar is flat-batting the ball back over the bowler's head.
 When he's charging the quicks and slogging to leg.
 When his intent is so obvious that can't help be off put by it.